KineticPreProcessor/KPP/docs/source/tech_info/07_numerical_methods.rst

 .. _table-symbols:

-.. table:: Table 20.
-Symbols used in numerical methods
+.. table:: Symbols used in numerical methods
    :align: center

    +----------------------------------+----------------------------------+